Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 ```

 Because `example_move` takes ownership of the String, and as we learned in the [unsafe](./unsafe) chapter, the metadata
-for String is stored on the stack, meaning that that portion of the data is copied to the memory for the new function
+for String is stored on the stack, meaning that _that_ portion of the data is copied to the memory for the new function
-(the stack frame).
+(often called a stack frame).

 This is usually fine, but _occasionally_ things might need to know where they themselves are in memory.
 This is called
 self-referencing.
 If something references itself, and we move it, where does that reference now point?

 In the below example we create a self-referential struct and pass it to a function up the stack.
 When you run the code,
-you'll see we get some weird behavior.
+you'll see our last assertion fails.

 ```rust,should_panic
 struct HorribleExampleOfSelfReference {